Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Many oral cancers are found because a person notices unusual changes in his or her own mouth.
-You, too, can check your mouth for early signs of oral cancer.
-All you need to do is open your mouth and look into a mirror.
-Here’s a list of symptoms to check for:
+Oral cancer is often found because a person notices unusual changes in his or her mouth.
+You can check your mouth for early signs of oral cancer.
+All you need to do is look at your mouth in a mirror.
+Look for:

-A sore on your lip or in your mouth that will not heal
+A sore on your lip or in your mouth that won’t heal

 A lump on your lip, in your mouth, or in your throat